tpetric7/youtube-pytubefix-downloader-converter/README.md

 ## New streamlit app

 The new streamlit app:
-- downloads Youtube videos
+- downloads videos and playlists from Youtube,
+- converts YouTube videos to mp3 audio,
-- and extracts subtitles from the videos.
+- and downloads subtitles of YouTube videos.

 Clone or download this repository to your local machine and navigate to the directory where the `ytapp.py` file is located:
 - cd .../youtube-pytubefix-downloader-converter